 5. How did the final product of your book trailer, including choice of actors, style, tone, etc, hold up to your expectations and what you already had imagined when writing the book in the first place?

-We spent a lot of time going over ideas and brainstormed how to shoot for a series rather than one specific book.
+The producers and I spent a lot of time going over ideas and brainstormed how to shoot for a series rather than one specific book.
 I had a very open mind going in, because I wasn’t attached to a certain idea but wanted a solid overall feel readers would be intrigued with.
 We decided to play on the marriage concept because each book has a different set up of a marriage of convenience, and throughout the video the reader is unsure what type of marriage it really is.
 After the first round, I realized something was missing, so we decided to add the voice over to get the concept across and I think it came out great!

 Here’s Jennifer’s book trailer for the Billionaire series, which to-date has nearly 35,000 views!